-The Oakwood Industrial School at Huntsville, Alabama, with 16 students (November 16).
+- The Oakwood Industrial School at Huntsville, Alabama, with 16 students (November 16).
 Principal: Solon M. Jacobs.
 It included the first church school in Alabama.

-The Perlen Home Children's School (boarding) at Perlen, near Bienne, Switzerland (January 12).
+Teacher: Hattie Andre. - The Perlen Home Children's School (boarding) at Perlen, near Bienne, Switzerland (January 12).
 In charge: Charles Chevigny.
-It was the first SDA school in Switzerland.

-A church school at Selton, Ontario, Canada.
+It was the first SDA school in Switzerland. - A church school at Selton, Ontario, Canada.
 Teacher: Anne Nelson.
-It closed c.1905.

-The Solusi Mission School (elementary) was founded near Bulawayo, Rhodesia, with 30 students.
-It was the first SDA school for African nationals.

-The first church school in Illinois, at Aledo.
+It closed c.1905. - The Solusi Mission School (elementary) was founded near Bulawayo, Rhodesia, with 30 students.
+It was the first SDA school for African nationals. - The first church school in Illinois, at Aledo.
 Teacher: Miss Lizzie Longacre.

+St. John's, Newfoundland.